 - The Young and the Restless: Kyle is thrown for a loop when his gorgeous, charming girlfriend Lola reveals she's a virgin.
 Kyle is a bit weird about it for a few days (mainly because the idea of being Lola's first causes him to feel some pressure) until Mariah bluntly tells him he's being a jackass.

 Mariah: [Faux-concerned gasp] You don't think it could be a personal choice, do you?!

-- Of all people, Doom Guy (Doom) fits this trope, according to Word of God.
+- Of all people, Doom Guy (Doom) fits this trope, according to Word Of God.
 Of course, he's got... other things on his mind.
 It probably doesn't help that the one human female seen in the series was the Big Bad of the game she appeared in and that Doom Guy has been through so much crap that he likely just doesn't care about things like that anymore.
-Being a Berserker-packin' man & a half, he also averts the hell out of the old "A Man Is Not A Virgin" cliche by default.
+Being a Berserker-packin' man and a half, he also averts the hell out of the old "A Man Is Not a Virgin" cliche by default.

 - Dragon Age: